Estimate Time9 min

 4. Where will your retirement income come from?

-At the same time you think about shoring up your retirement nest egg, you need to begin thinking about how you'll convert some of these savings into retirement income.
-For many people, it's helpful to start by grouping potential sources of income into 2 basic buckets: guaranteed income from sources such as Social Security, pensions, and annuities, and variable income from a job, retirement savings, and other sources such as rental real estate.
+While you think about shoring up your retirement nest egg, you also need to begin thinking about how you'll convert some of these savings into retirement income.
+For many people, it's helpful to start by grouping potential sources of income into 2 basic buckets: predictable income from sources such as Social Security, pensions, and annuities, and variable income from a job, retirement savings, and other sources such as rental real estate.

-Next, estimate your retirement expenses and then map out ways to meet essential expenses with guaranteed income sources, and discretionary expenses with nonguaranteed income.
+Next, do a budget to estimate your retirement expenses and determine your essential and discretionary income needs.
+Look at your predictable income and match that with your essential expenses; if there is a gap, you may want to consider an annuity.
+After that gap is met, look at your discretionary spending budget, which you can fund from your savings and other sources of variable income.
 If you plan to work a bit during retirement, that may provide a conservative boost to your retirement income.
-But be cautious here.
-Survey data shows that many people are not able to work as long as they wanted.
-Finally, before you rush out to file for your Social Security benefits at age 62, consider the big picture: Generally, the longer you wait, the higher the potential lifetime benefits.
+But be cautious here—survey data shows that many people are not able to work as long as they wanted.
+Finally, before you rush out to file for your Social Security benefits at age 62, consider the big picture: you'll receive a reduced monthly benefit if you claim before your full retirement age and an 8% increase in benefits per year if you claim after your full retirement age.

 Read Viewpoints on Fidelity.com: Should you take Social Security at 62?

-After your review your current investment mix, you may also want to consider shifting a portion of your investment portfolio into income-producing assets, such as bonds or dividend-paying stocks.
-A guaranteed income annuity3 is another option to consider if you're interested in converting your assets to income.
+At the same time, you can think about shifting some of your investments into income-producing assets, such as bonds or dividend-paying stocks.
+A guaranteed income annuity is another option to consider if you're interested in converting your assets to income.
 Generally, the older you are when you buy an annuity, the higher the monthly payout, but there may be advantages to purchasing an annuity before you reach retirement age.
 But these potential moves should still be done within the context of maintaining an appropriate overall asset mix across stocks, bonds, and cash.
 Remember, your retirement income will likely need to last for 30 years or more, which typically requires some exposure to stocks.

 Read Viewpoints on Fidelity.com: Create income that can last a lifetime